 We appreciate that this is a really worrying time for all of our communities.
 We are working really hard to provide them with regular updates in this unprecedented situation.
 This article displays the various strategies and protocols put in place in response to the 2020 COVID-19 outbreak.
-The following procedures ensure that we as a Landlord are acting responsibly by putting our customers and employees safety first, as well as protecting our brand and investor reputation.
+The following procedures ensure that we as a Landlord (Sigma on behalf of The PRS REIT plc) are acting responsibly by putting our customers and employees safety first, as well as protecting our brand and investor reputation.

 What internal processes are being put in place to monitor and manage the COVID-19 situation?

 What steps has Sigma/Simple Life taken to protect residents?